b9org/b9/docs/BuildARuntime.md

 }
 ```

-Above is a classic program that we all know and love, Hello, World!.
-It can be found in [test/hello.src]. `b9main()` is using one of the three base9 [primitive functions] (from our primitive function library in [b9/js_compiler/b9stdlib.src]).
-Hello, World! is using `b9PrintString` to print to console.
+Above is a classic program that we all know and love, Hello, World!
+It can be found in [test/hello.src]. `b9main()` is using one of the three base9 [primitive functions] (from our primitive f:unction library in [b9/js_compiler/b9stdlib.src]).
+Specifically, it's using `b9PrintString` to print to console.
 Currently, base9 is only capable of operating on integers.
-It can output strings, but it can't (yet) perform operations on them.
+It can print strings, but it can't (yet) perform operations on them.

 [test/hello.src]: https://github.com/b9org/b9/blob/master/test/hello.src
 [primitive functions]: ./Dictionary.md#primitive-function